Formula One race weekend: Historical pre-qualifying

 There had been pre-qualifying sessions in the late 1970s, but during the late 1980s and early 1990s the number of cars attempting to enter each race was as high as thirty-nine for some races.
 Because of the dangers of having so many cars on the track at the same time, pre-qualifying sessions were re-introduced for the teams with the worst record over the previous twelve months, including any new teams.
 Usually, only the four fastest cars from this session were then allowed into the qualifying session proper, where thirty cars competed for twenty-six places on the starting grid for the race.
 The slowest cars from the pre-qualifying session were listed in race results as 'Did Not Pre-Qualify' (DNPQ).
-Pre-qualifying was discontinued after 1992 when many small teams withdrew from the sport.
+Pre-qualifying was discontinued after the 1992 Hungarian Grand Prix when many small teams withdrew from the sport.